cncf/tag-security/governance/blog-guidelines.md

 3. **Revisions**: Address the feedback and resubmit your revised draft.
 4. **Final Review**: The team conducts a final review to ensure quality.

+### Reviewer Criteria
+1. **Content**: Submission abides by all `Content Creation` guidelines established above.
+2. **Sponsor**: Submission is sponsored by the STAG directly or an STAG WG
+3. **Existing Content**: Submission does not duplicate existing material

 ### Approval

 - **Acceptance**: Once approved, your post will be scheduled for publication.
-- **Notification**: You will be notified of the publication date - A repo maintainer may update this field prior to merge.
+- **Notification**: You will be notified of the publication date - a repo maintainer may update this field prior to merge.
+- **Merge**: A repository maintainer will perform the merge once accepted.

 ## Value to the Community